-- Aniseikonic lenses, for enrolled members age 19 and older. - Charges for services or supplies covered in whole or in part under any medical or vision benefits provided by an employer. - Duplication of spare eyeglasses or any lenses or frames. - Expenses covered under any workers' compensation law. - Eye exams required as a condition of an academic program, employment, required by a labor agreement or government body. - Lens tint, for enrolled members age 19 and older. - Lenticular lenses, for enrolled members age 19 and older. - Medical or surgical treatment of the eye. - Nonprescription lenses. - Plano contact lenses. - Replacement of lost, stolen, or broken lenses or frames. - Services or supplies not listed as covered expenses. - Services or supplies received before this plan's coverage begins or after it ends.

-Special procedures, such as orthoptics or vision training.
+- Charges for services or supplies covered in whole or in part under any medical or vision benefits provided by an employer. - Expenses covered under any workers' compensation law. - Eye exams required as a condition of an academic program, employment, required by a labor agreement or government body. - Medical or surgical treatment of the eye. - Nonprescription lenses. - Plano contact lenses. - Replacement of lost, stolen, or broken lenses or frames. - Services or supplies not listed as covered expenses. - Services or supplies received before this plan's coverage begins or after it ends. - Special procedures, such as orthoptics or vision training. - Visual analysis that does not include refraction.